marcgg/marcgg.github.com/_posts/2014-07-28-company-process-red-tape.md

 tag: Startup
 ---

-To me, a process is just like code.
+To me, a formal process is just like code.
 A way to solve a problem.
-For instance if a team constantly have problem communicating, it could be interesting to set and enforce some kind of recurring meeting to facilitate discussions.
+I’m not talking about best practices or common sense but real formalized ways of doing things.
+For instance if a team constantly have problem communicating, it could be interesting to set and enforce some kind of recurring meeting to facilitate discussions - let’s say every monday, 1 hour, all hands.

 However, in some situations, leadership might want to overengineer and add processes everywhere, even if there is little to no problem.
 This will not improve a thing, just adding inertia and slowing down the team.
 If you have too much red tape, energy is wasted on enforcing the newly created procedures while legitimate ideas to improve will be buried or ignored.

+Going back to my first example, if the development team is only two people in the same office talking constantly together there might not be a need for any communication process.

 <div style="text-align: center"><img src="/assets/blog/brazil.jpg" style="width: 450px;"/></div>